ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   When an event occurs, or fires, it can be used to trigger a particular function.
 Different code can be triggered when users interact with different parts of the page.
         *   Code Responds to Users
             -   In the last chapter, you saw how the DOM can be used to update a page.
 The events can trigger the kinds of changes the DOM is capable of.
 This is how a web page reacts to users.
+*   Different Event Types
+    -   Here is a selection of the events that occur in the browser while you are browsing the web.
+Any of these events can be used to trigger a function in your JS code.
+    -   UI Events
+        *   Event           Description
+        *   load            Web page has finished loading
+        *   unload          Web page is unloading(usually because a new page was requested)
+        *   error           Browser encounters a JS error or an asset doesn't exist
+        *   resize          Browser window has been resized
+        *   scroll          User has scrolled up or down the page
+    -